 Where to Skate: Skateparks

-A listing and other information about city-operated public skateparks, located NYC Parks Dept. properties, can be found at www.nycgovparks.org/facilities/skateparks.
+A listing and other information about city-operated public skateparks, located at NYC Parks Dept. properties, can be found at www.nycgovparks.org/facilities/skateparks.
 That list will be longer than what you read below.
 Since around 2018, the city has made an effort to add small skateparks to existing parks all around town, and we can't keep up!
+Note that if a skatepark has a Parks Dept. attendant monitoring the spot, you will need to provide a signed waiver form.

 There are also two skateparks in Hudson River Park, which is operated by a public trust on behalf of the city and state.